5 Hip Osteoarthritis Pain Relief Exercises, Lying Down

 These hip pain relief stretches & exercises don’t necessarily need to be done in bed, but they may help relieve hip pain in the morning before getting up, and/or when going to bed at night.

 Hip pain can make it difficult to perform everyday activities.
-Here some of my favorite hip stretches and exercises to help relieve pain and tightness.
+Here are three of my favorite hip exercises to help strengthening the muscles, relieve pain, and reduce tightness.